AFewDragons/DragonEvent/README.md

 ### History
 **1.2**
-- Added base class for bother event manager to call on, centralizing event logic
+- Added base class for both event managers to call on, centralizing event logic
 - Local Event Manager can no use generic based events

 **1.1**